 - Never click on pop-ups.
 No, really.
 Never.
 Just don’t do it.

-- Never download pirated software – free products may sound enticing but remember that those who upload them are often looking to make money, either through compromising your system themselves, or by selling your information on to other web crooks.
+- Never download pirated software – free products may sound enticing but remember that those who upload them are often looking to make money, either through compromising your system themselves or by selling your information on to other web crooks.

 - Only buy well-reviewed and genuine security software from legitimate vendors.
-Note how scammers and other cyber criminals will often package their warez up to look real or sound like the genuine article.

-- Only open email attachments if you trust the sender and are sure that you can verify their identity – viruses do come in the mail and that’s why it’s always a good idea to scan all your incoming mail with an antivirus program.
+- Only open email attachments if you trust the sender and you’re sure that you can verify their identity – viruses do come in the mail and that’s why it’s always a good idea to scan all your incoming mail with an antivirus program.